 To understand whether your communications plan is effective, evaluate whether customers are actively engaged in your program.
 To do this, calculate your percentage of member transactions compared to overall transactions.
 If the result is not where you think it should be, consider additional ways to promote the program (at least a simple description) through customer-facing communications — such as FSIs, promotional emails and social media.
 The point is that you always want to reinforce to customers that if they do X (e.g., spend $200), they will get Y (earn a $10 reward and receive invitations to members-only sales events).

 Create Your Own Best-in-Class Loyalty Program

-As you can see, there’s more than one successful loyalty program to emulate.
-These best-in-class loyalty programs represent just a few examples of how you can offer your customers unique ways to not only earn and use their rewards, but also remain loyal to your brand.
+As you can see, there’s more than one successful loyalty program example to emulate.
+These best-in-class loyalty programs represent just a few models of how you can offer your customers unique ways to not only earn and use their rewards, but also remain loyal to your brand.
 Maybe not every best-in-class program feature will work with your program — and that’s okay.
-Focus on the features that your customers will use and appreciate.
-With out-of-the box thinking, you can create a program that’s compelling for your customers — and difficult for your competitors to duplicate.
+Focus on the loyalty features that your customers will use and appreciate.
+With out-of-the box thinking, you can create a best-in-class loyalty program that’s compelling for your customers — and difficult for your competitors to duplicate.

-Are you ready to take your retail loyalty program to the next level?
-CCG has focused on helping our clients build stronger, more profitable customer relationships for more than 40 years.
-See an overview of our retail marketing services and solutions, including loyalty program development, refinement and management, Statistical Loyalty Program Optimization™ and retention program development.
-To see how we can specifically help your organization meet its customer retention goals, contact one of our retail marketing consultants today for a complimentary consultation.
+If you’re ready to take your loyalty program to the next level, we can help.
+Our mission at CCG is focused on helping our clients build stronger, longer, more profitable customer relationships.
+Our retail marketing services and solutions include loyalty program development, refinement and management, Statistical Loyalty Program Optimization™ and retention program development.
+Schedule a free consultation or call us at 303.986.3000 today to see how we can help you.